 How big is Chattahoochee Bend State Park?

-Chattahoochee Bend State Park is 2,910 acres, making it the 5th biggest Georgia state park.
+Chattahoochee Bend State Park is 2,910 acres, making it the 5th largest Georgia state park.

 After your hike or your day on the river, check out these other great things to do near Chattahoochee Bend State Park.